shawnbot/custom-elements/README.md

 }
 ```

-When implementing [attribute reflection], please observe the
+📝 When implementing [attribute reflection], please observe the
 [W3C API Design Principles](https://w3ctag.github.io/design-principles/#api-surface).

-## The CustomElementsRegistry
+## The Custom elements registry
-The [CustomElementsRegistry] at `window.customElements` has two
+The [CustomElementsRegistry] object available at `window.customElements`
-additional methods for querying its state and responding to when
+has two additional methods for querying its state and responding to when
 specific custom elements are registered:

 * `customElements.get('element-name')` returns the class constructor